asliwxmb/cs118/WK09/readme.md

 ## Forum: Week 9: Interfacing with users
 Organize Forum Threads on this page and apply settings to several or all threads.
 Threads are listed in a tabular format.
 The Threads can be sorted by clicking the column title or the caret at the top of each column.
 More Help
+## Assignment 5
+Previous item Page 61 of 65  Next item

+Your Multi-Screen App:  Assignment:  What will you create?

+Follow Lesson 13 Multi-Screen App at https://studio.code.org/s/cspunit3/stage/13/puzzle/1

 ## ASSIGNMENT INFORMATION
 Due Date